JelteF/PyLaTeX/README.md

 PyLatex
 =======

-Python library for creating LaTeX files
+PyLatex is a Python library for creating LaTeX files.
+The point of this library is being able to be an easy, but extensible interface between Python and Latex.